 Carlos Andrés Baquero Díaz

-Carlos Andrés studied Political Science and Law at Universidad de los Andes.
+Carlos Andrés earned a B.A. in Political Science and an LLB from Universidad de los Andes.
 In Dejusticia, he works as a researcher in the area of Anti-discrimination and works with indigenous and Afro-descendant peoples and organizations.

-Carolina Mila studied communications at Universidad Javeriana in Bogota and has postgraduate studies in communication and public policies from the University of Chile.
+Carolina Mila earned a B.A. in Social Communication from Universidad Javeriana in Bogota and has postgraduate studies in communication and public policies from the University of Chile.
 She has worked in various organizations related to culture and human rights and has been a frequent collaborator in diverse national and international outlets.
-She currently works in the Communications area at Dejusticia.

 Carolina Villadiego Burbano